 Spatial quality attributes are carried in the information type Spatial Quality (see clause 24.5).
 Only points, pointsets and curves can be associated with Spatial Quality.
-Currently no use case for associating surfaces with spatial quality attributes is known, therefore this is prohibited.
+Currently no use case for associating surfaces with spatial quality attributes is known, therefore this is prohibited, however it is allowable for Spatial Quality to be associated with the curves comprising the spatial edges (boundaries) of surface features.
 Vertical uncertainty is prohibited for curves as this dimension is not supported by curves.